-- Partner with troop families to make sure the girls are safe online. - Select a meeting platform that allows families who may not have internet access to call in.

-- Think about logistics.
-Work with the girls to set up ground rules; consider how you will incorporate in-person meeting traditions in your virtual space and how you'll keep meetings on track. - Talk with families on how to keep activities girl-led if your girls will be completing them from home.
+- Partner with troop families to make sure Girl Scouts are safe online. - Select a meeting platform that allows families who may not have internet access to call in. - Think about logistics.
+Work with your troop to set up ground rules; consider how you will incorporate in-person meeting traditions in your virtual space and how you'll keep meetings on track. - Talk with families on how to keep activities girl-led if they will be completing them from home.

-And don't worry if your girls want to use a web or social platform you're not as familiar with, because you'll learn alongside them!
+Ahead of the meeting, send out a few simple, step-by-step instructions for how to access the platform and join the meeting.
+And don't worry if they want to use a web or social platform you're not as familiar with, because you'll learn alongside them!
 For more tips on successful virtual meetings, check out Tips, Tools, and Ideas for Planning a Great Virtual Meeting.